pablodecm/paper-inferno/paper/paper.md

-In order to exemplify the usage of the proposed approach, evaluate its viability and test its performance by comparing to the use of a classification model proxy, a two-dimensional Gaussian mixture example with two-components is considered.
+In order to exemplify the usage of the proposed approach, evaluate its viability and test its performance by comparing to the use of a classification model proxy, a two-dimensional Gaussian mixture example with two components is considered.
 One component will be referred as background $b(\boldsymbol{x} | \lambda)$ and the other as signal
 $s(\boldsymbol{x})$; their probability densities are taken to